ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 ### Nonlinear systems with iterative linear solvers: Chapter 3

 1. The plan is to make this part of nsol and ptcsol.
-2. The GMRES linear solver is 50% done.
+2. The GMRES linear solver is 90% done and the documentation is in herer.
 I expect to get Bi-CGSTAB in there too.

+### Krylov linear solvers.

+1. kl_gmres: GMRES with orthogonalization via classical Gram-Schmidt twice.